massalabs/docs/docs/smart-contract/code/webassembly-module.md

 # WebAssembly Module

-Each smart contract is a WebAssembly module with exported functions and has access to specific node ABIs.
+Each smart contract is a WebAssembly module with exported functions, and has access to specific node ABIs.
 We will see these ABIs in the next chapter.

 WebAssembly code is compiled from AssemblyScript, a language created specifically for WebAssembly.